Bloated? 10 Reasons Why and What to Do About It

 We do need to drink plenty of water to support digestion.
 However, it’s best to avoid drinking a lot of fluid at meal times as this dilutes the gastric juices in your stomach and reduces their effectiveness.

 If you suffer from frequent, chronic bloating, there are many things you can do to address it.
 The key is to fully evaluate your diet, ensure nothing is missing that you need, and build an action plan for it.
-Nu U Nutrition’s Bio-Cultures Complex Probiotics is a great place to start, and you can ensure you are getting enough fibre with our Inulin Prebiotic Fibre Powder.
+Nu U Nutrition’s Bio-Cultures Complex Probiotics is a great place to start, and you can ensure you are getting enough fibre with our Inulin Prebiotic Fibre Powder and our Ultimate Greens Blend Powder.